-Yes, we will have results and awards for age group finishers in 5 year divisions.
-Those who do not pick up their age group medals on race day can mail in a self-addressed, stamped envelope with a note requesting theirs.
-Details will be included in the pre-race and post-race e-mails.
+Yes, we will have results and awards for age group finishers in 5 year divisions (see the shirts and awards page).
+If you do not receive your age group medal on race day, you can just send in a self-addressed envelope with $2.65 postage and we will mail it to you (details in pre-race and post-race instructions sent by e-mail)

 Yes, there will be a sweat-check area and these will be checked in and watched over by a volunteer.
 Bags for storing your sweats will be available if you do not bring your own.
 Please do not leave valuables in your sweat bags -- we cannot be responsible for these items.

 No. The race will be held, rain or shine.

 Unfortunately no. As much as we love dogs and running with our own, not everyone is comfortable being around dogs (even if leashed) and for reasons of safety (for those with two legs and four) we ask runners not to bring their dogs along for the race.
 Note: dogs are not allowed anywhere on Los Vaqueros Reservoir property.